-Acting for the climate on heritage sites
+Acting for the climate and the biodiversity on heritage sites

 This document is the result of REMPART’s “Heritage and ecological transition” working group, which was inspired by the survey conducted among members of the network in 2020 and the reflections of its members.